Graph-Based Deterministic Polynomial Framwork for NP Problems: Turing Machine Computation Model

-Thus, every valid computation walk is fully constructed and the edge should be contained in $G$.

-Finally, since the algorithm explores all possible valid computation walks, if there is no accepting state at the end of any computation walk, then there are no possible transitions that reach an accepting state.
-This guarantees that if the algorithm returns \texttt{No}, it is correct, completing the proof—i.e., completeness holds.

-\end{proof} \end{lemma} \paragraph{Note on the Role of Tier.} Although the current simulation algorithm does not rely on the tier structure for its correctness or completeness, we maintain it as part of the computation graph definition.
-This is because the tier structure becomes crucial in the subsequent section, where we design a polynomial-time simulation algorithm that exploits the layered nature of computation to achieve efficiency.
-In particular, tiers will help organize configurations by time steps and enable bottom-up reasoning across the graph.
+With the dynamic computation graph and the data structures described above, it is evident that simulating the verifier for a particular certificate can be performed in polynomial time.
+The length of each individual computation walk is at most $\bigO(p(n))$, and more generally, it is bounded by the product of the width $w$ and the height $h$ of the computation.
+The union of all computation walks for every possible certificate can be constructed in exponential time using a brute-force approach, as detailed in \cref{subsec:simulate_verifier_exp}.
+However, our primary objective is to obtain the Footmarks of all computation walks efficiently by avoiding redundant simulations of overlapping edges.
+Since all computation walks originate from the same initial node and share a fixed tape region (as illustrated in \cref{fig:verifier_tape_area}) within the computation graph $G_M$ of the verifier $M$, such overlap is not only inevitable but serves as the fundamental basis for our polynomial-time optimization.

-\begin{lemma}[Polynomial Bounds of Footmarks of Computation Walks of All NP Certificates] Let $M = (Q, \Gamma, \delta, q_0, F)$ be a verifier Turing machine for an NP problem with input of size $n$, where $F = \{q_\text{acc}, q_\text{rej}\}$.
-Suppose that $M$ returns \texttt{Yes} or \texttt{No} to any problem instance $L$ and all certificates of length at most $m$, and runs in time at most $p(n)$, where $n = |L| + m$ for some polynomial $p$.
+\begin{lemma}[Polynomial Bounds of Footmarks of Computation Walks of All NP Certificates] Let $M = (Q, \Gamma, \delta, q_0, \qacc, \qrej)$ be a verifier Turing machine for an NP problem, and suppose that for any input $L$ and any certificate of length at most $m$, $M$ halts within $p(n)$ steps, where $n = |L| + m$ and $p$ is a polynomial.

-Then, the computation graph constructed by simulating all valid computations of $M$ on all such certificates (as in \cref{alg:compute_verifier_exp}) has both width and height bounded by $O(p(n))$.
-In particular, the order(the total number of vertices) is $O(p(n)^2)$ and the size(the total number of edges) in the graph is $O(p(n)^3)$.

-\begin{proof} We assume $p(n)$ bounds both the certificate length and the verifier's running time.
-Since the verifier halts within $p(n)$ steps, and by the definition of tier (see \cref{def:tier-definition}), each transition increases the tier by at most one, the maximum tier of any node is at most $p(n)$.
-Thus, the \textbf{height} of the computation graph is $O(p(n))$.

-Next, since the verifier uses at most $p(n)$ cells during its execution, the reachable tape region is bounded.
-Each configuration is determined by the current state, the head position (at most $p(n)$ possibilities), and the content of at most $p(n)$ tape cells.
-So the number of distinct configurations at each tier is bounded by $O(p(n))$, and this gives the \textbf{width} of the graph.

-Regarding the outdegree of each node: While an individual transition defined by $\delta$ is constant, because the simulation considers \emph{all possible certificates}, at each node there may be up to $O(p(n))$ possible next nodes, since the height of the computation graph is $O(p(n))$ and all edges only connect nodes with consecutive tape indices (index difference exactly $\pm 1$), which means the outdegree of a node is bounded by $O(p(n))$.